 Register your overseas travel and/or residential details here.

-There is some risk to your security in Argentina due to increasing levels of crime and we advise caution.
+There is some risk to your security in Argentina due to crime and we advise caution.

-There are frequent protests and demonstrations in Argentina, particularly in Buenos Aires.
-New Zealanders are advised to avoid any demonstrations and political rallies as they have the potential to turn violent.
+Protests and demonstrations occur regularly in Argentina, particularly in Buenos Aires.
+New Zealanders in Argentina are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

-New Zealanders travelling or living in Argentina should have comprehensive medical and travel insurance policies in place.
+New Zealanders travelling or living in Argentina should have comprehensive travel insurance policies in place.

-New Zealanders travelling or resident in Argentina are encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Argentina are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 Contact details are

 Street Address Carlos Pellegrini 1427, Piso 5, C1011AAC, Buenos Aires, Argentina

 Telephone +54 11 4328 0747 Facsimile +54 11 4328 0757

 Website New Zealand Embassy Buenos Aires [external link]